Lakens/TOSTER/README.md

 Lakens, D., & Delacre, M. (2019).
 Equivalence Testing and the Second Generation P-Value.
 Meta-Psychology. https://doi.org/10.31234/osf.io/7k6ay

 For a general introduction to the importance of being able to support 'null' effects, and ways to do this, including equivalence tests, bayesian estimation, and bayes factors, see:
 Harms, C., & Lakens, D. (2018).
-Making “null effects” informative: Statistical techniques and inferential frameworks.
+Making "null effects" informative: Statistical techniques and inferential frameworks.
 Journal of Clinical and Translational Research, (3), 382–393. https://doi.org/10.18053/jctres.03.2017S2.007